Oscar Rodrigues Alves

 Oscar Rodrigues Alves (also known as Oscar Rodrigues Alves Neto), born September 29, 1969, is a Brazilian film director, editor, producer and web entrepreneur.
 He is a founder of MTV Brasil as well as the writer, editor and director of Titãs – A Vida Até Parece Uma Festa (Titãs - Life Even Looks Like a Party), a 2008 Brazilian documentary about the rock band Titãs from its inception.
 The documentary was the recipient of the 2009 MTV Video Music Brazil Best Musical Documentary or Movie award.
-He also won the 2002 Video of the Year, Best Rock Video and Viewer’s Choice for Titãs' Epitáfio.
-He has won 10 MTV Video Music Brazil since 2001.
+He also won the 2002 Video of the Year, Best Rock Video and Viewer's Choice for Titãs' Epitáfio.
+He has won 10 MTV Video Music Brazil awards since 2001.

 Early life

-Alves’ great-grandfather, Francisco de Paula Rodrigues Alves, was the 5th President of Brazil.
-His grandfather and namesake, Oscar Rodrigues Alves, was a politician, a doctor and fostered Alves’ pursuit of a career in film.
+Alves' great-grandfather, Francisco de Paula Rodrigues Alves, was the 5th President of Brazil.
+His grandfather and namesake, Oscar Rodrigues Alves, was a politician, a doctor and fostered Alves' pursuit of a career in film.
 He was one of the sponsors of the 1922 Week of Modern Art that took place in São Paulo, bringing together important Brazilian and foreign painters, sculptors, writers, musicians in São Paulo at the Theatro Municipal, the city's opera theatre.

-When his son Francisco — Alves’ father — was born in 1928, he bought a 16mm Eastman Kodak film camera to shoot his baby.
+When his son Francisco — Alves' father — was born in 1928, he bought a 16mm Eastman Kodak film camera to shoot his baby.
 Francisco would later continue this and film his children (Patricia, Angela, Flavia and Oscar) on 16 mm and Super8.
 When Oscar was born, the family owned numerous cameras.
 Film cameras were Alves' first toys.

 Career

 Alves graduated in journalism by the University of São Paulo in 1990.
-His career on TV began in 1987, while still studying, as assistant director of Rede Bandeirantes’ TV news program Jornal de Vanguarda.
+His career on TV began in 1987, while still studying, as assistant director of Rede Bandeirantes' TV news program Jornal de Vanguarda.
 He later was a reporter for Folha de S. Paulo, a Brazilian daily newspaper, and editor at Sistema Brasileiro de Televisão's Jornal da Noite.

 Alves was one of the founders of MTV Brasil, his first job as a director.
 Worked at Rede Globo as producer and editor of special reports for Fantástico in 1991.
-He returned to Grupo Abril (the then-owner of the Brazilian MTV franchise) in 1992 to launch the country’s first cable television channel, TVA, where he created the network’s programs department as production manager and later director for special shows.
+He returned to Grupo Abril (the then-owner of the Brazilian MTV franchise) in 1992 to launch the country's first cable television channel, TVA, where he created the network's programs department as production manager and later director for special shows.

-In 1994, Alves started directing commercials for advertising agencies and clients from around the world, including Coca-Cola for McCann Erickson, McDonald’s for TBWA\Paris, Ford for J. Walter Thompson and GDF Suez for Saatchi & Saatchi Paris, in addition to many others.
+In 1994, Alves started directing commercials for advertising agencies and clients from around the world, including Coca-Cola for McCann Erickson, McDonald's for TBWA\Paris, Ford for J. Walter Thompson and GDF Suez for Saatchi & Saatchi Paris, in addition to many others.

 Alves started directing music videos in 1997.
 In 1999 he became partner at the Brazilian production company Academia de Filmes; in 2006 he founded his own company, Nuclear.